Scribouilli/toctoctoc/README.md

 because they should be kept secret

 Instead, you should create a `oauth-services.json.encrypted` file.
 It's an encrypted `oauth-services.json` file.
-It can be done easily using [the heper web app](oauth-services-config.html)
+It can be done easily using [the helper web app](oauth-services-config.html).
+It is available at `<your toctoctoc origin>/oauth-services-config`